-Other information consists of the information included in the Company's annual report other than the financial statements and our auditor's report thereon.
-The Board of Directors and General Manager (management) are responsible for the other information.
-Our opinion on the audit of the financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.
+Other information consists of the information included in the annual report other than the financial statements and our auditor's report thereon.
+Management (the board of directors and the general manager) is responsible for the other information.
+Our opinion on the financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information, and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+In connection with our audit of the financial statements, our responsibility is to read the other information, and, in doing so, consider whether the board of directors' report contains the information required by legal requirements and whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information or that the information required by legal requirements is not included, we are required to report that fact.